AI For Crawlspace Flooding Calls

 - Average crawlspace water cleanup, drainage, or first mitigation value

-- Crawlspace flooding, standing water, drainage, leak, and under home moisture calls answered immediately
+- Crawlspace flooding, standing water, drainage, leak, inspection-objection, and under home moisture calls answered immediately

-- Source, depth, access, photos, odor, insulation, utilities, and tenant context captured
+- Source, depth, access, photos, odor, insulation, utilities, tenant, owner, insurance, and deadline context captured

-- Restoration, plumber, drainage, waterproofing, mold, foundation, and property manager paths separated
+- Restoration, plumber, drainage, waterproofing, mold, foundation, property manager, and staff review paths separated

-- Mold, structural, electrical, contamination, safe entry, and insurance questions kept inside approved human rules
+- Mold, structural, electrical, contamination, safe entry, coverage, scope, exact-price, and dispatch decisions kept with staff

 What missed calls actually look like for emergency crawlspace flooding call teams